SFDO-Tooling/Snowfakery/docs/index.md

 If you pause and resume Snowfakery recipe generation using the continuation file feature, indexes will restart, so you should inject an external unique context ID through `pid` as shown above or through the API.
-PIDs beyond your computer's word limit (generally 64 bits) may not work as expected.

 #### `today`